Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Real-world Application

-We evaluate stopping tests on this dataset, conducting checkpoints every 20,000 participants.
-We run CLASH with a causal forest and $\delta=1$ in Stage 1 and an OF-adjusted NB regression in Stage 2.
-We find that CLASH decreases stopping time over the homogeneous baseline, stopping the experiment after 40,000 as opposed to 60,000 participants.
-SUBTLE stops after 80,000 participants; this under-performance may result from the data's strong non-normality.
-An oracle that only considers Region 1 also stops after 40,000 observations; CLASH thus achieves optimal performance.
 We emphasize that by stopping the experiment early, the company can minimize customer frustration, preventing churn and financial impact.
 Domain expertise can guide whether to stop the experiment altogether, or just in the harmed regions.
 The harmed regions can be identified at stopping time using separate regressions (\cref{table:empestinterim}), CLASH weights (\cref{fig:empw}), or policy learning \cite{kitagawa2018should, athey2021policy}.
 Note that stopping the experiment just in one region would affect statistical inference at the end of the experiment, as the treatment would no longer be randomly assigned across regions.
-Practitioners can use covariate adjustment, inverse probability weighting, or adaptive sampling methods \cite{hadad2021confidence} to adjust for this selection.
+As described in \cref{sec:decision}, investigators can use inverse probability weighting to adjust for this selection (\cref{table:ate}).

 Finally, we study the impact of sample size on CLASH's performance.
 We vary sample size $N_s$ between 10,000 and 100,000, and generate 1,000 experiments for each $N_s$ by sampling from our dataset.
-We only sample from Region 1 and Regions 5-8; this gives us one harmed group (Region 1) that comprises $28\%$ of the total population (see \cref{moreemp} for results with Regions 2-4).
+We only sample from Region 1 and Regions 5-8; this gives us one harmed group (Region 1) that comprises $29\%$ of the total population (see \cref{moreemp} for results with Regions 2-4).
 We conduct one checkpoint at the halfway stage of each simulated experiment.
 We find that CLASH significantly improves stopping probability over the homogeneous baseline for all $N_s \geq $ 40,000, and converges to near-oracle performance around $N_s= $ 90,000 (\cref{fig:empn}).
 These sizes represent $8\%$ and $18\%$ of the total sample of the A/B test.
-This result is encouraging, as it indicates that datasets that are a fraction of the size of typical online A/B tests are large-enough for our asymptotic theory (\cref{sec:asymptotics}) to hold.
+This result is encouraging, as it indicates that datasets that are a fraction of the size of typical online A/B tests are large enough for our asymptotic theory (\cref{sec:asymptotics}) to hold.